The numbers in the for block work as you probably think they do: the

 and it will report the value that it currently holds.

-Think of the variable like a box with a name—this one has the name i
+Think of the variable like a box with a name—this one has the name i.

-This box is made for you by the block, and
+This box is made for you by the

 holds a different number each time through the loop.
 The first time it will hold